hanabi/hanabi.github.io/Reference.md

 * In the middle of the game, it is relatively safe to blind-play your chop card, since it is known to not be a critical/playable card.
 * In the beginning of the game, it may not be safe to blind-play your chop card.
 In this situation, you may see that multiple players have the opportunity to initiate the *Dump Truck*.
 Normally, it is best to let the player immediately before the blind-player do it.
 If they have an unsafe chop, then the 2nd player before the blind-player should do it, and so forth.

+### The Useless Bluff

+* Normally, when a player clues a known-trash card that is off-chop, it communicates a *Trash Chop Move*.
+However, what if the *Chop Moved* card is also trash?
+Then this would be a completely useless *Chop Move*.
+* In this situation, the player who gave the clue must be communicating something extra.
+They intend for the next player to play their *Finesse Position* card as a known *Bluff*.

 ### The Dupe Bluff

 * This is where you perform a *Bluff* such that the card that is blind-played is already touched in someone else's hand AND the player who has the other copy has full knowledge of the card.